Crystal Mackall: Research

-Mackall has pioneered cancer immunotherapies for children.
+Mackall has pioneered cancer immunotherapies with a major focus on children's cancers.
 Her early research defined the effects of traditional cancer therapies on the immune system, where she identified the role of the thymus in human T cell regeneration and discovered that Interleukin-7 (IL-7) is the main regulator of T cell homeostasis in humans.
 Her group was among the first to demonstrate impressive activity of CD19 chimeric antigen receptor (CAR T cells) therapies for childhood leukemia and also developed a CAR targeting CD22 that is active in this disease and has received Breakthrough Therapy Designation from the US FDA for treatment of CAR19 refractory B-ALL.
 The CD22-CAR developed by Mackall's team is also active in large B cell lymphoma and has received Breakthrough Therapy Designation from the US FDA for this indication.
+Mackall co-founded CARGO Therapeutics to commercialize the CD22-CAR, now named Firi-cel, which is undergoing Phase II testing in a potentially pivotal trial for patients with large B cell lymphoma.

 Working with the Monje lab at Stanford, Mackall developed a GD2-CAR that showed activity in preclinical models of diffuse midline glioma, which are lethal brain tumor occurring primarily in children and young adults, and her group demonstrated that intracerebroventricular delivery of CAR T cells is more potent for treatment of brain tumors in mice than intravenous delivery.
 Mackall and Monje are leading a clinical trial of GD2-CAR for diffuse midline gliomas, given intravenously and intracerebroventricularly, that has shown clinical activity.
+Based on this work, the FDA has designated the GD2-CAR therapy a Regenerative Medicine Advanced Therapeutic and Mackall is leading efforts to commercialize this therapy through ACCESSforKIDS, a non-profit advanced medicine biotech focused on delivering cell therapies for pediatric diseases.